davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 1.md

 Analysis of system artifacts to discover problems *Proofs* ->  Posing hypotheses and making arguments for their validity using specifications, system models, etc.
 *Inspections* -> Manual sanity check on artifacts by people or tools, searching for issues

+**Advantages**
+One error can hide other errors.
+Inspections not impacted by program interactions.
+Incomplete systems can be inspected without special code to run partial system.
+Inspection can assess quality attributes such as maintainability, portability, code style, program inefficiencies, etc.

+## Dyna